 Our current President took more than a year to fill positions on The President’s Council on Physical Fitness, Sport & Nutrition.
-So, as the First Lady was admirably campaigning to increase awareness of childhood obesity, President Barack Obama delayed action on the council that was founded to encourage American children to be healthy and active.
-This is the same President, who is so myopic, that he thinks insurance guarantees good health.
+So, as the First Lady was admirably campaigns to increase awareness of childhood obesity, President Barack Obama delayed action on the council that was founded to encourage American children to be healthy and active.
 Am I missing something?

 It seems that by today’s standard, the answer would be; most.
 Thanks to the conveniences of modern society life is easier.
 However, considering the soaring obesity rates, both adult and childhood, are the results of ease worth the price?

-So I ask the questions — Are we teaching our young men and women to strive for ease?
+So I ask the question — Are we teaching our young men and women to strive for ease?
 If we are — How much damage are we doing?
-And, will the mind rot as the body fails?